NichtJens/gedit-plugin-OpenFriends/README.md

 - `/usr/lib/x86_64-linux-gnu/gedit/plugins/`

 Depending on the version of gedit, subfolders are also taken into account.
-Thus, you can clone the repository directly into one of the above folders...
+Thus, you can clone this repository directly into one of the above folders...

 ## Usage

 Activate in `Edit->Preferences->Plugins`

-Use from menu entry in `Tools`
+Use from menu entry in `Tools` or via the keyboard shortcut Ctrl+Alt+O.

+## Troubleshooting

+In case activating the plugin in the preferences leads to the `Plugin loader 'python3' was not found` error (the icon changes, hovering the cursor over it shows the error), open `OpenFriends.plugin`, change the `Loader` line from `python3` to `python`, and retry.